Pygeum Health Benefits

-Pygeum is an herbal remedy derived from the bark of the Pygeum africanum tree that has been used since ancient times to treat bladder problems.
-Some natives of various South African tribes still use the remedy by boiling the bark of the tree to make a tea.
+Pygeum health benefits stem from the bark of the Pygeum africanum tree that has been used since ancient times to treat bladder problems.
+Some natives of various South African tribes still use the herbal remedy by boiling the bark of the tree to make a tea.
 In the 1960s, the Europeans began using a pygeum bark extract to treat mild to moderate BPH.
 Since then pygeum bark extract has caught the attention of nontraditional healers in other countries.

 The major active components of the bark are fat-soluble sterols (phytosterols) and fatty acids.
 Phytosterols can inhibit the production of DHT (dihydrotestosterone), a hormone that increase the risk of BPH and prostate cancer.
 Pygeum also reduces the number of receptor sites where DHT can attach to cells.